 La regulation of the menstrual cycle depends on the complex exchanges between hormones that regulate the timing of menstruation.
 These interactions notably control the start of menstruation at puberty (menarche), the rhythm and duration of menstrual cycles during breeding period and end of period at menopause.
 Anything that upsets this balance can lead to menstrual disorders.
-Significant differences in the cycle frequency, to period ou flow intensity are considered as menstrual disorders.
+Significant differences in the cycle frequency, to longer term, ou flow intensity are considered as menstrual disorders.
 In particular, the following problems are found:

 Period Frequency Disorders

 - La menorrhagia is the medical term for menstruation accompanied by heavy bleeding for a prolonged period.

 - Pollakimenorrhea is a disorder characterized by an increased frequency of periods.

 - Spaniomenorrhea refers to a decrease in the frequency of menstrual cycles and spaced periods.

 - Amenorrhea (primary or secondary) which designates the total absence of rules.

 - Polymenorrhea is a term used to describe a shorter menstrual cycle (less than 21 days) resulting in an increased frequency of periods.